jkey-67/spyglass/README.md

 ## Features
 ### 1.6.0
- - Platforms supported: Executable for Windows, Linux and Mac runs directly from python source.
+ - Platforms supported: Executable for Windows, Linux and Mac runs directly with python 3 from source.
  - Monitored intel chat channels are merged to one chat stream.
 You can add or remove channels via a menu option.
  - These chat channels can be rescanned on startup to allow for existing intel to be displayed
  - An interactive map of Providence / Catch is provided.
 Systems on the map display real-time intel data as reported through intel channels.